Buttock Lift Surgery Cost and Procedure Information

 - Muscle mass

 When the patient is in the operating theatre, the surgeon will clean and drape the area to keep the procedure sterile.
 During the operation, the surgeon will make incisions into the buttocks to remove thin layers of fat, tissue, and skin.
 They will also strengthen the underlying muscles and suture them in place to hold the buttocks in their new lifted position.

 The surgeon will make the incisions in one of the following ways:

 Upper buttock lift

-An upper buttock lift is considered to be a more intense method of surgery where the surgeon will make an incision at the top of the buttocks.
+An upper buttock lift is considered a more intense surgical method where the surgeon will make an incision at the top of the buttocks.
 They then remove any excess underlying tissue and reposition the buttock to enhance its appearance.
 An upper buttock lift can leave a long scar at the top of the buttocks but is effective in lifting the position of the buttocks.